khueue/prolongo/README.md

     mongo:delete(Collection, ['_id'-object_id(Id)]).
 ```

-Make sure `load.pl` and the file above are consulted and
+Consult the file and make sure you have a MongoDB instance running on
-a MongoDB instance is running on localhost:
+localhost, then go:

     ?- todo.
     --- Simple Todo ---